The ORCA-TWIN qCMOS Experiment I. Science case and commissioning at Calar Alto Observatory: Numerical simulations

-The simulation generates images of a star in a window of approximately $10\times10$ arcsec$^2$ width at the pixel sampling given by the qCMOS and CCD sensors, respectively, at the plate scale of 20.9\,arcsec\,mm$^{-1}$ for a telescope of 1.23\,m aperture, focal length of 9.8\,m, and 0.58\,m diameter central obstruction.
-The photon flux for a star of given magnitude in a particular filter is computed from tabulated values for filters U, B, V, R, I, u, g, r, z, and multiplied with correction factors for the light collecting area of the telescope, for atmospheric extinction and quantum efficiency at the respective wavelengths, see Table~A.1 in the Appendix.
+The simulation generates images of a star in a window of approximately 10\,arcsec $\times$ 10\,arcsec width at the pixel sampling given by the qCMOS and CCD sensors, respectively, at the plate scale of 20.9\,arcsec\ mm$^{-1}$ for a 1.23m telescope with a focal length of 9.8~m and a diameter of 0.58~m of the central obstruction.
+The photon flux for a star of given magnitude in a particular filter is computed from tabulated values for filters U, B, V, R, I, u, g, r, and z, and multiplied with correction factors for the light collecting area of the telescope, for atmospheric extinction, instrumental throughput, and quantum efficiency at the respective wavelengths, see Table~A.1 in the Appendix.

-The point-spread function is modeled with a Gaussian, scaled to the total stellar flux in units of photon counts for a given exposure time, the FWHM of atmospheric seeing, and then sampled at the plate scale mentioned above.
-Likewise, the sky background is estimated from tabulated sky surface brightness values at the wavelength of a given filter for moon phases between new and full moon (see Appendix).
+The PSF is modeled with a Gaussian, scaled to the total stellar flux in units of photon counts for a given exposure time, the FWHM of atmospheric seeing, and then sampled at the plate scale mentioned above.
+Likewise, the sky background is estimated from tabulated sky surface brightness values at the wavelength of a given filter for Moon phases between new and full moon (see Appendix).
 The uncertainty of resulting photon counts in each pixel is modeled with Poissonian noise for photoelectron counts from the star, sky, and dark current, while readout noise (RON) is applied through a Gaussian random distribution with an rms of the respective camera.
-RON is quoted as 0.3~e$^-$ with readout time (ROT) 0.039~s for the ORCA-Quest\,2, and 11.7~e$^-$ with 1.65~s ROT for the iKon-L at 3 MHz unbinned operation, respectively.
-Modeling pixel-to-pixel response variation across the sensor was not attempted because the resulting uncertainty can be assumed to become negligible after flatfield correction \citep{Hu2025}.
+RON is quoted as 0.3~e$^-$ with readout time (ROT) 0.039\,s for the ORCA-Quest\,2, and 11.7~e$^-$ with a ROT of 1.65\,s for the iKon-L at 3\,MHz unbinned operation, respectively.
+Modeling pixel-to-pixel response variation across the sensor was not performed because the resulting uncertainty can be assumed to become negligible after flat-field correction \citep{Hu2025}.
+As the focus is on the importance of readout noise and sampling, we have furthermore not attempted to simulate the effects of scintillation noise and seeing which should affect the photometry with identical apertures for the two compared detectors in very similar ways.